 On the other end of the Liberty Bridge on the Buda side are the Gellert Hill Cave and the historic Art Nouveau Gellert famous for the Gellert bath.
 The Gellert Hill Cave also known as Saint Ivan’s Cave is a church built inside the natural rock caves of Gellert Hill.
 There is a small entrance fee to the church.
 The terrace at the church entrance offers wonderful views of the Danube and the Liberty bridge.

-From the Gellert Hill Cave Church, we climbed up the Gellert Hill to the Citadella through lush forests painted in bright hues of fall.
+From the Gellert Hill Cave Church, we climbed up the Gellert Hill to the Citadella through lush forests.
+The leaves were painted in bright hues of fall.
 The Citadella is 15 min walk uphill.
 The fortification atop the Gellert Hill is dominated by a 14 m tall Liberty Statue or Freedom Statue.
 The monument was erected to commemorate those who sacrificed their lives for the independence and freedom of the country of Hungary.
 The bronze statue is seen holding a palm leaf and overlooks the city.

-We got down at the Trinity Square which is dominated by the magnificent gothic Matthias Church.
+We got down at Trinity Square which is dominated by the magnificent gothic Matthias Church.
 The most striking feature of the church is its colorful roof similar to the Market hall adorned with the Zsolnay ceramic tiles.
-The church interior is accessible with a ticket which you can buy from the ticket counter opposite the church.
+The church interior is accessible with a ticket that you can buy from the ticket counter opposite the church.
 The interior of the church is stunningly beautiful with frescoes and motifs all over the ceilings and the walls of the church.

 You can climb its bell tower for wonderful views of the city but the Fishermen’s bastion surrounding the church has equally breathtaking views over the Danube banks and of the iconic Hungarian parliament building.